For the 2026 school year, there are 2 public elementary schools serving 775 students in Kersey, CO.

 Frequently Asked Questions

-The top ranked public elementary schools in Kersey, CO include Platte Valley Middle School and Platte Valley Elementary School.
+The top-ranked public elementary schools in Kersey, CO include Platte Valley Elementary School and Platte Valley Middle School.

 How many public elementary schools are located in Kersey?